-stations," and that "Shell promotes gasoline sales by offering consumers, through its interactive website, cents per gallon discounts off every gallon of Shell Fuel for the first two months after they open an account."
-Id. ¶ 78.
-The complaint does not allege that those activities were purposefully directed at Washington (or any other forum).
+Fourth, the complaint alleges that "Shell offers credit cards to consumers on its interactive website to promote sales of gasoline and other products at its branded gasoline stations," and that "Shell promotes gasoline sales by offering consumers, through its interactive website, cents per gallon discounts off every gallon of Shell Fuel for the first two months after they open an account."
+Id.
+The complaint does not allege that those activities were purposefully directed at Washington or the United States.